CaZual-T/CZT-Mega-Sync/README.md

 >[!NOTE]
       - HOSTS:<br>
       - MegaCZT is hard coded to only download mega folders named mod.czt currently.<br>
-      - This is due to my tool dynamically changing the folder name to the files url extension, and not the actual folder name. which is annoying.
+      - This is due to my tool dynamically changing the folder name to the files url extension when attempting to grab the actual filename, and not the actual folder name. which is annoying.